Yerkes Observatory: Additional instruments and equipment

-The Snow Solar Telescope was first established at Yerkes Observatory, and then later moved in 1904 out to California.
-A major difficulty of these telescopes was dealing with heat from the Sun, and it was built horizontally, but led to a vertical solar tower design afterwards.
-Solar tower telescopes would be a popular style for solar observatories in the 20th century, and are still used in the 21st century to observe the Sun.
+The Snow Solar Telescope was first established at Yerkes Observatory and moved to California in 1904.
+A major difficulty of these telescopes was dealing with heat from the Sun.
+It was built horizontally but led to a vertical solar tower design afterwards.

-Another instrument was the Bruce photographic telescope.
-The telescope had two objective lens for photography, one doublet of 10 inches aperture and another of 6.5 inches; in addition there is a 5-inch guide scope for visual viewing.
+Another instrument located at the observatory was the Bruce photographic telescope.
+The telescope had two objective lenses for photography, one doublet of 10-inches aperture and another of 6.5-inches; in addition there is a 5-inch guide scope for visual viewing.
 The telescope was constructed from funds donated in 1897.
-The telescope was mounted on custom designed equatorial, the result of collaboration between Yerkes and Warner & Swasey, especially designed to offer an uninterrupted tracking for long image exposures.
+The telescope was mounted on a custom designed equatorial, the result of collaboration between Yerkes and Warner & Swasey, especially designed to offer an uninterrupted tracking for long image exposures.
 The images were taken on glass plates about a foot on each side.

 The Bruce astrograph lenses were made by Brashear with Mantois of Paris glass blanks, and the lenses were completed by the year 1900.
 The overall telescope was not completed until 1904, where it was installed in its own dome at Yerkes.

 The astronomer Edward Emerson Barnard's work with the Bruce telescope, with his niece Mary R. Calvert who worked as his assistant and computer, lead to the publication of a sky atlas using images taken with the instrument, and also a catalog of dark nebulae known as the Barnard catalog.